 Pan.
 On the body of the plot this usually moves it around left/right.
 By default, vertical movement is inhibited since you don't normally want it for a time plot.
-To pan vertically, drag on the left of the Y axis.
+To pan vertically, drag on the left of the Y axis for the zone you want to affect.
 It is also possible to configure panning on the body of the plot to be in both directions using the Pan/Zoom Axes in the Navigation axis configuration tab.

-🔲 Right drag (CTRL-drag)
+[] Right drag (CTRL-drag)

 Stretch zoom.
 On the body of the plot this usually stretches/squashes the plot centered on the horizontal position of the mouse.
 By default, vertical zooming is inhibited since you don't normally want it for a time plot.
-To zoom vertically, drag on the left of the Y axis.
+To zoom vertically, drag on the left of the Y axis for the zone you want to affect.
 It is also possible to configure zooming on the body of the plot to be in both directions using the Pan/Zoom Axes in the Navigation axis configuration tab.

-[ Center drag (SHIFT-drag)
+Center drag (SHIFT-drag)

 Frame zoom.
 On the body of the plot, dragging right usually drags out a frame; when the button is released, the plot will be zoomed in to cover the area enclosed by the frame.
 Dragging left does something like the opposite, you can zoom out using a similar (though not quite the same) mechanism.
 By default, vertical zooming is inhibited since you don't normally want it for a time plot.
-To zoom in/out vertically, drag up/down on the left of the Y axis.
+To zoom in/out vertically, drag up/down on the left of the Y axis for the zone you want to affect.
 It is also possible to configure zooming on the body of the plot to be in both directions using the Pan/Zoom Axes in the Navigation axis configuration tab.